These cozy hot drinks will keep you warm all season! Here are all the best warm beverages featuring coffee, tea, cider, and more.

 Have you tried ginger tea?
 This healthy hot drink is cozy and warming: full of spicy ginger flavor, with a hint of tangy lemon and sweet honey.
 It’s a good substitute for coffee, if you’re trying to avoid caffeine, and there's not alcohol either.
 It's a feel good herbal tea that takes off the chill!

 Last up in our hot drinks to take the chill off: the Classic Hot Toddy!
 Pour boiling water over a shot of bourbon, then top off with lemon and spices.
-It’s bourbon forward and perfect for sipping on chilly evenings.
+It’s spirit-forward and perfect for sipping on chilly evenings.

 The French press is one of the easiest, most inexpensive ways to brew a great cup of coffee.
 It’s a forgiving method that works for all sorts of coffee beans and roasts, and you don’t need lots of extra equipment.
 It’s the ideal tool for your cozy hot drink ritual!